0xZ0F/Z0FCourse_ReverseEngineering/0x100-BinaryBasics/0x100-BinaryBasics.md

 # 0x100 - Binary Basics

 This chapter will focus on the basics of binaries, bits, representations, and more.
+This chapter will give you a basic understanding of the math computers are built on.

 * ### [0x100 - Binary Basics](0x100-BinaryBasics.md)
     * [0x100 - BinaryBasics](0x100-BinaryBasics.md)